|

 }

 This method is called when one of the plugins throws a catastrophic error.
-This can be used to shut down operation of the device to prevent damage or waste of samples.
+This can be used to shut down operation of the device to prevent

 public override void OnCatastrophicError(CatastrophicError error)